eduardolmedeiros/hello-k8s-app-helm-chart/README.md

 # hello-k8s-app-helm-chart
 helm chart demo

-This is a sample for java application with prometheus metrics enabled.
+This is a helm chart for a java application with prometheus metrics enabled.